yjin0819/Python_Final_Project/README.md

 - **README file** (this document): Provides an overview of the project, its purpose, and the contents of the repository.
 - **Code**: Jupyter Notebook(s)  containing all the steps for data gathering, cleaning, exploratory data analysis, feature engineering, and model development.
-- **Data**: The data used for the project, stored in CSV files.
+- **Data**: The data used for the project, stored in CSV files(data.csv.zip).
 The dataset was sourced from the NU MLDS 2024 server.
 - **Requirements**: A requirements.yml file listing the required Python packages to replicate the environment used in the project.
-- **.gitignore**: A .gitignore file to prevent unwanted files, such as .DS_Store or .ipynb_checkpoints, from being included in the repository.

 ## Workflow Summary
 The main components of this project are organized into different parts in the code: